 Congratulations on your bundle of joy!
-With the news of your new addition, you might have some questions about exactly what your baby will need once they enter into the world.
-To find out what should be on your baby registry, take a look below at this baby registry checklist created by the experts at Mustela.
+With the news of your new addition, you might have some questions about what your baby will need once they enter the world.
+To find out what should be on your baby registry, take a look at our baby registry checklist below.

 What Is A Baby Registry?

 A baby registry is a list of items you want for your little one.
 You will eventually have a baby shower, and the baby registry lets guests know what you want and need.
 Even though your baby is small, once they’re in your arms and at home, you’ll need several basic items.